 EnviroScience provides identification, enumeration, biovolume measurements, and photo-documentation services for marine and freshwater environments using EPA and other standard methods.
 Our highly experienced phytoplankton and periphyton taxonomists, coupled with our state-of-the-art microscopy equipment and software, ensure accuracy and taxonomic consistency.

 - Periphyton Analysis

 - Diatom Slide Preparation

 - Field Sampling

 Phytoplankton, unlike periphyton, are comprised of algae in the open water column.
-Samples can provide an insight to waterbody health based on species assemblages.
-Routine phytoplankton monitoring is also important as a means of screening for potentially toxic Harmful Algal Blooms.
+Based on species assemblages, samples can provide insight into waterbody health.
+Routine phytoplankton monitoring is also important as a means of screening for potentially toxic Harmful Algal Blooms (HABs).

-At EnviroScience, our experienced team of taxonomists use current EPA and USGS procedures to catalog all species and have the ability to perform specific protocols based on client’s wishes.
+At EnviroScience, our experienced team of taxonomists use current USEPA and U.S. Coast Guard (USGS) procedures to catalog all species and have the ability to perform protocols specific to our client’s needs.

 Algal Toxin Screening & Analysis

-EnviroScience maintains a team that is highly qualified and knowledgeable with Cyanobacteria and other algae that cause Harmful Algal Blooms (HABs).
-Our experience lies not only in identification by morphology through the microscope, but also in the thousands of individual ELISA cyanotoxin tests performed at our laboratory.
-This includes our work for private entities, as well as public; most notably the USEPA and the toxin testing our technicians performed through the National Aquatic Resources Surveys.
+EnviroScience maintains a team that is highly qualified and knowledgeable about Cyanobacteria and other algae that cause Harmful Algal Blooms (HABs).
+Our experience lies not only in identification by morphology through the microscope but also in the thousands of individual ELISA cyanotoxin tests performed at our laboratory.
+This includes our work for both private and public entities—most notably the USEPA and the toxin testing our technicians performed through the National Aquatic Resources Surveys (NARS).

 Diatom Slide Preparation